Ireland Yearly Meeting: History

 Quaker Senator James G. Douglas was chairperson of the committee that drafted the Constitution of the Irish Free State in 1922.

 The Society was one of the six religious denominations recognised by article 44.1.3 of the Irish Constitution, which was adopted by popular plebiscite in 1937.
 This reference was deleted from the constitution via the Fifth Amendment of the Constitution of Ireland in 1972 along with that of the other recognised denominations and the "special position" of the Roman Catholic Church in Ireland.

 The Society decided at Ireland Yearly Meeting 2018 to allow same-sex marriages in their Meetings for Worship.
 The Society was represented at the second inauguration of the President of Ireland Michael D. Higgins in 2018.

+Burial Grounds

+List of Quaker burial grounds in the Republic of Ireland: